Finally, We Can Manifest During The New Moon In Taurus

-Gather round, y'all: This month's new moon is here.
+Gather round: this month's new moon is here.
 And this isn't just any new moon — it's the first new moon in Taurus since 2021 that isn't an eclipse.
 On May 19, we'll finally experience a harmonious new moon in the sign of the bull that's ripe for manifestation, full of good vibes, and will ultimately bring us a time of peace.
 Whew!

-This astrological happening is especially favorable because the moon adores moving through Taurus, according to Stephanie Campos, astrologer and author of Seasons of the Zodiac: Love, Magick, and Manifestation Throughout the Astrological Year.
+This astrological happening is especially favourable because the moon adores moving through Taurus, according to astrologer Stephanie Campos.
 "It’s known to have its exaltation in Taurus, essentially meaning the moon is living its best life as it moves through the sign of the pleasure-seeking bull," she says.
 "We're better able to tend to our needs, comfort, connect with our emotions, as well as our pleasure and sense of security."
 In other words, our emotional state will be in check for the next few days as the new moon's energy engulfs us.

 Advertisement